-Elephant ears (Colocasia spp.) can’t survive year-round in climates below USDA Zone 7, but they still deserve a special mention in this list of cold hardy tropical plants.
-The enormous leaves that give elephant ears their name simply scream “tropical.”
+Elephant ears (Colocasia spp.) can’t survive year-round in climates colder than USDA Zone 7, but they still deserve a special mention in this list of cold hardy tropical plants.
+The enormous leaves that give elephant ear plants their name simply scream “tropical.”
 And the giant leaves will give your garden a serious “Wow!” factor.

 Elephant ears make a wonderful tropical accent, whether you can grow them in the ground year-round or need to bring them inside during the winter.
 If you live in Zone 6 or below, you can grow them in a pot or in the ground.
 But before the first frost, bring your potted elephant ears plant indoors and dig up the corms (bulbs) in the ground and store them in a cool, dry place until spring.

 There are many varieties of elephant ear plants that can make a huge impression in your garden.
 Perhaps the largest leaves are found on Jumbo Elephant Ear (Colocasia esculenta).
 This massive plant can easily grow 6 feet tall, and they have been known to reach 9 feet tall.
 The bulb is huge and can measure 17-19 inches.
 The massive bulb is bigger than a large pineapple!
 Jumbo Elephant Ear bulbs can sometimes be found at local garden centers, but they are also available online.
 Click here to check varieties available on NatureHills.com.